GreatC0der/new_note/README.md

 # new_note
-Simple command line utility for creates new notes.
+Simple command line utility that creates new notes.